hachanghyun/awsSaaSummary/support.md

 # Aws saa summary

-### View aws saa summary
+### Aws SAA Summary View
-You can check the summary in AWS SAA.
-You can check the contents of the service by clicking the service button of the index.
+You can find a summary at AWS SAA.
+If you click the service button in the index, you can check the contents of the service from AI.

 ### Search function
-You can check the content by searching for the AWS SAA service.
+If you search for AWS SAA service, you can check the information with AI.

-### AI Search
+### Test
-You can ask AI about the content of the service and receive an answer.
+You can ask AI questions about service content and receive answers.

 ### About
-You can check the data source and AI information of the app.
+You can check the app version and inquiry email.

-### Question
+Question
 If you have any questions about our app, please email us at the address below with detailed information.

 Email: hacwx1@gmail.com

-Thank you.
+Thank you:)